 Arriving in Irkutsk by Train

-We layered up ahead of the train arriving, and it pulled in right on time and we layered up as the train pulled in.
+We layered up ahead of the train arriving, and it pulled in right on time.
 Google furnished us with the route to our hostel and having got hopelessly lost the first time we had tried to find it, I TRIPLE checked it!
 It took about half an hour to reach the hostel, in the centre of town by bus.
 For more info on Irkutsk check out https://realrussia.co.uk/Info/Destinations/Irkutsk

 Total Time So Far – 20hr 9min